srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 <!-- more -->

-///note | Disclaimer
+///warning | Disclaimer

+1. This is **not** an official Nokia alert or security response to the CVE-2023-48795.
+This is merely a practical exercise to identify the scope of the vulnerability when applied to some popular Network Operating Systems.
-I'm not a security expert, and I'm not a cryptographer.
-I'm just a Network Engineer who was curious to understand what this attack is about and how various popular Network OSes are affected by it.
+2. I'm not a security expert, and I'm not a cryptographer.

 ///

 With the disclaimer above, I feel obliged to start with the references to the materials written by people way more experienced in the field of cryptography and security than I am.
 I highly recommend reading the following articles/papers to get a better/deeper understanding of the attack: